Isomorphic classification of projective tensor products of spaces of continuous functions: The isomorphism classes of ,

-\begin{theorem} Let $K,L$ be countable, compact, Hausdorff spaces such that $K$ is infinite and $CB(L)\leqslant CB(K)$.
-The following are equivalent. \begin{enumerate}[(i)]\item There exists a compact, Hausdorff space $M$ such that $C(K)\tim_\pi C(L)$ and $C(M)$ are isomorphic to subspaces of quotients of each other. \item $L$ is finite. \end{enumerate}
+\begin{theorem} Let $K,L$ be countable compact metric spaces such that $K$ is infinite and $CB(L)\leqslant CB(K)$.
+The following are equivalent. \begin{enumerate}[(i)]\item There exists a compact, Hausdorff space $M$ such that $C(K)\tim_\pi C(L)$ and $C(M)$ are isomorphic to subspaces of quotients of each other. \item $L$ is finite. \end{enumerate} \end{theorem}